rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 Listing 19-8 demonstrates how to set up an integration with the `abs` function from the C standard library.
 Functions declared within `extern` blocks are always unsafe to call from Rust code.
-The reason is that other languages don`t enforce Rust’s rules and guarantees, and Rust can’t check them, so responsibility falls on the programmer to ensure safety.
+The reason is that other languages don’t enforce Rust’s rules and guarantees, and Rust can’t check them, so responsibility falls on the programmer to ensure safety.